 View Related Products by Product Action

-Keywords: Lonafarnib, supplier, Lonafarnib, SCH66336, farnesyl, transferase, inhibitors, inhibits, PgP, transport, anticancer, neovascularization, orally, bioavailable, Protein, Prenyltransferases, Post-translational, Modifications, Protein, Prenyltransferases, Tocris Bioscience
+Keywords: Lonafarnib, Lonafarnib supplier, Lonafarnib, SCH66336, farnesyl, transferase, inhibitors, inhibits, PgP, transport, anticancer, neovascularization, orally, bioavailable, Protein, Prenyltransferases, Post-translational, Modifications, 6265, Tocris Bioscience

-Currently there are no citations for Lonafarnib.
 Do you know of a great paper that uses Lonafarnib from Tocris?
-If so please let us know.
+Please let us know.